KrishDabhi/NutriFit-AI-Project/README.md

 - Validate consistency (e.g., total carbs ≥ sugar).

 ### **Third Step: Local LLM Advisor + Open Food Facts Integration**
-- Use **Ollama** to run **Mistral 7B** locally—no internet or API keys required.
+- Use **Ollama** to run **Mistral 7B** locally no internet or API keys required.
-- Prompt engineering for empathetic, non-judgmental feedback (e.g., *“This snack has 12g of added sugar—more than two servings for someone managing diabetes.
+- Prompt engineering for empathetic, non-judgmental feedback (e.g., *“This snack has 12g of added sugar more than two servings for someone managing diabetes.
 Would you like a lower-sugar option?”*).
 - Query **Open Food Facts API** to fetch real, verified healthier alternatives by category or nutrient similarity.
 - Fallback to cached/local logic if API is unreachable.